 1. Interior Shelves

 Your line of work will determine the kinds of shelving you need.
 Lots of services offer pre-designed packages.
-If you do a variety of custom jobs with material big and small, get something with adjustable shelves.
+If you do a variety of custom jobs with materials big and small, get something with adjustable shelves.

 For HVAC or Electrical companies, you’ll need space to account for tools and material.
 Think about whether wood or metal would be ideal for your space.
 Depending on the climate and types of material, you might find a mixture of the two works best.

 Depending on the size of your van, you’ll need something that takes into account your van’s layout.
-Full door cabinets can have shelving installed inside or you can do away with shelving for maximum capacity.
+Full door cabinets can have shelving installed inside or you can do away with shelving for the maximum capacity.

 For businesses that use things like CO2 tanks and big HVAC equipment, you can get cabinets specifically designed to secure your equipment.

-3. Drawers For Tools
+3. Drawers for Tools

 Saws, drill bits, and custom chiseling tools can take up a lot of room when they’re properly stored.
 If you want to be sure your tools stay in great condition while traveling, a series of drawers can be the most economical solution.